Momentum-PT-Team-3/momentum-pt-team-3.github.io/_posts/2022-03-22-final-projects.md

 # Check-in Schedule Expectations
 These are guidelines, not rules, so students may not be precisely hitting these deadlines.
 That is ok.
 This is meant to give the instructor and students a sense for where students should be at each point.

+### How to use your time with Kelly:
+- Update on what you have done
+- Figure out what to do next
+- Address any blockers

 ## Week 1 - March 21-25
 - Clear product description/vision with wireframes
 - Architecture decided